 A potentially dangerous or vicious dog must be lawfully licensed and vaccinated.

-In addition, when the dog is on its owner’s property (i.e., private property), the dog has to be kept:
+In addition, when the dog is on its owner’s property (for example, private property), the dog has to be kept:

 - within a fenced area, or